 But as the SERP has evolved, we’ve seen new elements added to the top of page one.
 Now, to get to the top of Google search results you’d be a fool to ignore the only target more elusive than ranking #1: the answer box.

 In 2015, Google introduced a new rich featured snippet to their SERP results – the answer box.
 Google’s answer box is a box at the top of the SERP that provides quick and easy answers to questions by featuring a snippet of information from one of the pieces of content on page one.
 Content in an answer box does not necessarily from the first result on the page but from the result which Google finds answers the question best.
 Answers are featured in a box at the very top of the SERP, above the result ranked 1st organically.
 In the three years since it debuted on the SERP, the answer box has become a top target for SEOs.
 That’s not surprising, because content featured in the answer box has the highest CTR of any piece of content on the SERP.

 Why Does the Answer Box Matter?

-Because the answer box is featured above all other results, the chances your link will be clicked on is MUCH higher if you appear in an answer box versus anywhere else on page 1.
-For example, Apmex, the number one seller of gold and silver online, used Conductor Searchlight to identify answer boxes they should target with their price pages, and saw a 700% increase in traffic to those pages in just 90 days.
+Because the Google answer box, also aptly called the featured snippet, is featured above all other results, the chances your link will be clicked on is MUCH higher if you appear in an answer box versus anywhere else on page 1.
+For example, Apmex, the number one seller of gold and silver online, used Conductor’s SEO Platform to identify answer boxes they should target with their price pages, and saw a 700% increase in traffic to those pages in just 90 days.

 Not to mention, digital assistants like Alexa, Siri, and Cortana pull their voice search results from answer boxes.
 Securing answer boxes is the best way to start preparing for voice search.